Density-potential inversion from Moreau-Yosida regularization: Main results

 \subsection{Numerical illustration}

 In this section, we consider a numerical example based on a single system that serves as a basic proof-of-concept of the density-potential inversion method.
-The system under consideration for our numerical exploration is a quantum ring with $M=50$ lattice sites, next-neighbour hopping $\tau=-1$, and a single spinless particle.
+The system under consideration for our numerical exploration is a quantum ring with $M=50$ lattice sites, next-neighbor hopping $\tau=-1$, and a single spinless particle.
 The space choice is $X=X^*=\R^M$ with the standard $L^2$-norm.
 We fix a periodic target density $\rhogs$ and solve for the corresponding effective potential by three different methods.
 The first is just applying a standard non-linear optimization algorithm (BFGS, in its \texttt{scipy} implementation) to Eq.~\eqref{eevarlieb}, while the other two are Procedures~\ref{proc:ZMP} and \ref{proc:DIFF}.
 The parameter choice is $\mu=0.05$, $\alpha=0.5$, and the relatively short $\eps$-sequence $(1, 0.7, 0.4, 0.1)$.
 (Note that these parameters cannot be considered universal, a different setting requires a recalibration, so a more careful choice including system size and other parameters seems desirable.)
 Then all three potentials are again put into the Schrödinger equation and we solve for the ground-state density that is then compared to the target density.
 Since the potential from the BFGS method turns out to be the most accurate one, the other two potentials are compared to this one.
 We summarize the results in Fig.~\ref{fig:num_test}.

 For the chosen tolerance, convergence was achieved in 136 iterations in Procedure~\ref{proc:DIFF} while in every $\eps$-iteration between 43 and 70 steps were required to converge the inner $i$-iteration (with a total of 211 iterations) in Procedure~\ref{proc:ZMP}.
 This means that within this very specific example, Procedure~\ref{proc:ZMP}, our generalization of the ZMP method, has no benefit compared to the simpler Procedure~\ref{proc:DIFF}, neither regarding iteration speed nor accuracy.
-But this behaviour might change drastically in other settings or for other examples.
+Yet, this finding was only established for the given example and other setups might show a more pronounced difference between the two procedures built upon Moreau--Yosida regularization.
 Still, both procedures have comparable overall convergence speed, while the reference optimization algorithm BFGS has a considerably longer runtime (by a factor of 10 in the chosen example).